l3ocifer/aws-s3-cdn-acm-website/README.md

 - SSH Authentication: The script uses SSH for Git operations.
 Ensure your SSH keys are set up and added to your GitHub account.
 - AWS Configuration: Make sure your AWS CLI is configured (`aws configure`) and you have the necessary permissions.
 - Environment Variables: Sensitive information like `GITHUB_ACCESS_TOKEN` should be handled securely and not committed to version control.
+- Virtual Environment: The script creates a temporary virtual environment for its execution and cleans it up afterwards, regardless of success or failure.

 ## Troubleshooting